-59. The Proponent shall construct, operate and maintain the rail bridge over the Kamilaroi Highway for the shared section of the Boggabri rail spur line to the satisfaction of RMS, and shall make all necessary contributions to the costs associated with construction, maintenance and decommissioning of this bridge to the satisfaction of the Director-General.

-Note: all costs should be shared on an equitable basis with the proponent of the Boggabri Coal Project.

-60. The Proponent shall meet RMS's requirements for road intersection upgrades for all State roads used by the project, including upgrading the intersection of Manilla Road and the Kamilaroi Highway to provide a channelised right turn in accordance with Austroads guidelines.

-Note: Any upgrades should be undertaken on an equitable basis with the proponent of the Boggabri Coal Project.

-61. The Proponent shall upgrade and seal the unsealed section of Manilla Road between its intersections with the Tarrawonga Coal mine access road and Barbers Lagoon Road, to the satisfaction of RMS.

-62. The Proponent shall ensure that there is no substantial access of heavy vehicles for construction activity to the site prior to the upgrade referred to in condition 61 above, to the satisfaction of the Director-General.
-However, the Director-General may approve heavy vehicle access to the site prior to or during this upgrade, subject to the Proponent demonstrating that dust impacts can be minimised in accordance with an approved Traffic Management Plan.
+- 59. The Proponent shall construct, operate and maintain the rail bridge over the Kamilaroi Highway for the shared section of the Boggabri rail spur line to the satisfaction of RMS, and shall make all necessary contributions to the costs associated with construction, maintenance and decommissioning of this bridge to the satisfaction of the Planning Secretary. - Note: all costs should be shared on an equitable basis with the proponent of the Boggabri Coal Project. - 60.
+The Proponent shall meet RMS's requirements for road intersection upgrades for all State roads used by the project, including upgrading the intersection of Manilla Road and the Kamilaroi Highway to provide a channelised right turn in accordance with Austroads guidelines. - Note: Any upgrades should be undertaken on an equitable basis with the proponent of the Boggabri Coal Project. - 61.
+The Proponent shall upgrade and seal the unsealed section of Manilla Road between its intersections with the Tarrawonga Coal mine access road and Barbers Lagoon Road, to the satisfaction of RMS. - 62.
+The Proponent shall ensure that there is no substantial access of heavy vehicles for construction activity to the site prior to the upgrade referred to in condition 61 above, to the satisfaction of the Planning Secretary.
+However, the Planning Secretary may approve heavy vehicle access to the site prior to or during this upgrade, subject to the Proponent demonstrating that dust impacts can be minimised in accordance with an approved Traffic Management Plan. - 63.
+Deleted

-Shuttle Bus System for Construction and Mine Workers

-63. The Proponent shall ensure that construction and operational employees are predominantly transported to the site by shuttle bus, consistent with the assumptions used in the traffic study undertaken for the EA.

-Note: The EA assumed that 90% of construction employees and 90% of operational workers based on peak travel movements would be transported to the site by shuttle bus from Boggabri township.
-However, the shuttle bus service could also operate from Gunnedah and Narrabri.